GitHub4Eddy/buienradar_rain/README.md

 With the value updated in this QuickApp, you are able to build and use your own scenes to notify, to close or open sunscreens, to close or open windows, etcetera

+Version 1.2 (8th January 2022)
+- Buienradar change the response with decimals and without leading zero's.
+Added some code to handle that.

 Version 1.1 (19th March 2021)
 - Added Child Device for rainfall mm/h